idia640/presentations/week03/PITCHME.md

 May involve different methodologies.
 Most common is participant observation where the ethnographer is immersed in a culture as an active participant.

-Note:

 ---

-# Ethnomethodology
+## Ethnomethodology
 ... is concerned with studying situated activities/practices (or methods) of groups in everyday life.
 The focus is on how groups of people understand and produce a social order

 Note:

 Bottom-up view of sociology.
 Discovery-based observation.

+Example:

 ---
-## Conversation Analysis -- emerged from ethnomethodolgy
+## Conversation Analysis

-#### Practice and methods for studying talk and social interaction.
+#### Practice and methods for studying talk and social interaction

 - There are norms in conversation where certain kinds of activities should happen.
 - Interaction is structured.
 - CA uses naturally occurring interactions to include both verbal and non-verbal conduct.

+Note: CA emerged out of ethnomethodology

 ---

 From Sacks, 1992, vol. I: 3):

-A. This is Mr. Smith, may I help you?
+- A. This is Mr. Smith, may I help you?

-.red[B: I can't hear you]
+- B: I can't hear you

-A. This is Mr. Smith
+- A. This is Mr. Smith

-.red[B: Smith]
+- B: Smith

 Note: